History of Roman Empire for Dummies from Dummy

 Plebs have been fighting for their rights for 200 years, and they were dangerous people.
 Why?
 Because plebs were 99% of the army.
 Eventually, Plebs got the rights in the senate.
 Also, the first laws were published on paper.
 Dura lex.
 Sed Lex (The law is harsh, but it is a law).

 During the Republic phase, Rome also started the expansion.
 But started it because Rome was destroyed.
-In BC 390, Gauls invaded Rome unexpectedly.
+In BC 390, the Gauls invaded Rome unexpectedly.
 The guard dogs did not feel the danger, and Gauls came through to the Capitolium.
 There, the geese woke up the last guards, and Rome was saved.
 Partially.
 The dogs, due to their failure, were crucified every year.

 Rome decided to learn from its mistakes and reformed the army.
-The legion was divided into maniples which made the army more mobile.
+The legion was divided into maniples, which made the army more mobile.

-Same time as the Punic wars, Rome expanded to the East, and Greece became a part of the Roman Empire, bringing philosophy, language, and art to the table.
+At the same time as the Punic wars, Rome expanded to the East, and Greece became a part of the Roman Empire, bringing philosophy, language, and art to the table.

 At this point, with so many territories joined to the Roman Empire, the limited offer ended.
 The only people with rights on this land are the Romans from Rome.